xXSchrandXx/de.xxschrandxx.wsc.minecraft-sync/ReadMe.md

 # Installation
 1. Install and configure [Minecraft-Linker](#links) and [WSC-Minecraft-Bridge](#links).
 2. Select the servers to sync groups on.
-3. Set online groups to set on your minecraft servers.
+3. Set groups to set on your minecraft servers.

 # Links
 ## GitHub